-The castle is well worth exploring for stunning views and interesting exhibitions about medieval life and architecture as well as the history of the castle, Sesimbra and Portugal in the context of what was going on in the wider world at the time.
+The castle is well worth exploring for stunning views and interesting exhibitions about medieval life and architecture as well as the history of the castle, Sesimbra and Portugal in the context of what was going on in the wider world throughout the ages.

-Find out more here: Sleepy Sesimbra and its special castle
+Find out more about Sesimbra and its castle here.

 Palmela lies on the northeast edge of Arrábida Natural Park and offers glorious views of the swathes of sand in the Tróia peninsular as well as beautiful green countryside.

 The medieval hilltop castle is fun to explore and you could even spend the night in a former monastery within the castle walls, built by the Order of St. James.